#1. Making the Grades guarantees a Better Life in Future

 #2.
 You can become whatever you dream to be

-“After university graduation, you could become whatever you dream to become, That is, if you manage to pass with flying colours.”
-That’s my mum talking.
+“After university graduation, you could become whatever you dream to become, That is if you manage to pass with flying colors.”
+That’s my mom talking.
 She used words of motivation as such to get me to do the things she wanted me to do.